alexiadorneles/camp-server/README.md

 - First you need to use `yarn sequelize migration:create --name=migration-name` to create your migration
 - Go to the migration file in the migrations folder and add the data structure
   - don't forget to type the createTable with the corresponding model
+- Go to the associations file and add any association your model needs there